onedr0p/cluster-template/README.md

 ## 🚀 Getting Started

-Once you have installed Debian on your nodes, there are 6 steps to getting a Flux-managed cluster up and runnning.
+Once you have installed Debian on your nodes, there are 6 stages to getting a Flux-managed cluster up and runnning.

-### 🎉 Step 1: Create a Git repository
+### 🎉 Stage 1: Create a Git repository

 1. Create a new **public** repository by clicking the big green "Use this template" button at the top of this page.